lbt/docs/src/content/firmware.md

 ### getBytes()

 Copies the string's characters to the supplied buffer.

+**Note:** the resulting string in buf will always be zero-terminated so at most len-1 characters will be copied.

 ```
 SYNTAX: